aNOnWhyMooS/connectivity/README.md

 ```

 The above command will plot the change in cluster membership with training.
 For complete details run the script with ``-h`` flag, as before.

+## Acknowledgements

+Some of the code in [``src/constellations/simplexes``](src/constellations/simplexes/) is borrowed from [this work](https://github.com/g-benton/loss-surface-simplexes).
+And the google script has been modified from [this repo](https://github.com/google-research/bert/tree/88a817c37f788702a363ff935fd173b6dc6ac0d6).